-The final step to complete the butterfly is to add some “face”.
+The final step to complete our easy butterfly drawing is to add some “face”.
 Butterflies have large eyes on the side of the head – let’s add those first.

 They suck flower nectar with a long “proboscis” – kind of a tiny elephant trunk, which can be rolled out and used like you use a straw to suck your drink.

-The final all-important instrument on butterfly’s head is two antennae – used to feel and navigate.
+The final all-important instrument on the butterfly’s head is two antennae – used to feel and navigate.

-How to draw a butterfly: complete simple butterfly outline
+How to draw a butterfly: finished outline drawing

 And here is the complete butterfly drawing.
-While this is a fairly simple butterfly to draw, it looks close to what real butterflies look like.
+While this is a fairly simple way how to draw a butterfly, it is not far from what real butterflies look like.

-How to draw a butterfly: complete simple butterfly coloured in
+How to draw a butterfly: finished drawing coloured-in

 As usual, let’s finish our drawing by colouring it in.
 There are some really colourful butterflies – so feel free to choose any colours you like.